JamesPoole/podcast-skill/README.md

 you can change the trigger word to something clearer like "Nerd").
  - The feed url is a url that can usually be found on the podcasts website under the RSS logo.

-## Usage
-This skill will allow you to play the latest episode of your chosen podcasts...

-* `play the latest episode of the startup podcast`
-* `play the gimlet podcast reply all`
-* `play an episode of the art of manliness podcast`

-You can also check if there are any new episodes available...
-* `check for any new episodes`
-* `are there any new podcasts available?`

 ## Current state
 Working features:
  - Listen to the latest episode of your chosen podcast
  - Use the settings in the home.mycroft.ai site to choose 3 podcasts
+ - Check for newly available episodes from your chosen podcasts

 Known issues:
- - Only tested on a Mark 1
+ - Only tested on a Mark 1 and Desktop installs
  - I have tested this skill with many feed urls.
 Most of the urls work but some cause issue.
 I am working to be compatible with those urls that do not work.
  - Not sure how this skill co-operates with other podcast skills

 TODO:
  - Select an older podcast, not just the most recent one
- - Ask Mycroft if there are any new episodes released of your podcasts
  - Add compatibility for a wider range of podcasts, some feeds dont work with the current implementation

-Credit:
- - James Poole
-Ask any questions to my email jgaple@gmail.com